littledivy/arpyino/README.md

 `pip install arpyino`

-Arpyino is a really tiny but saves your time.
+Arpyino is really tiny but saves your time.
 It basically reads the serial port of your Arduino board.

 # Usage